CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/faq.md

 ### **Why run an open-source campaign?**

 We believe transparency builds trust and leads to better solutions.
-When everyone can contribute, we tap into our collective wisdom, creativity, and energy, making our campaign stronger and more reflective of the community’s needs.
+When everyone can contribute, we tap into our collective wisdom, creativity, and energy, making our campaign stronger and more reflective of the community's needs.

 ## 📌 Participation & Contributions